Some Frequently Asked Questions:

 Can I order a number of spokes not offered on your product page?

 Yes.
-Simply contact us through email, or call me at my shop (571-293-0689), Ashburn Bicycle Repair, with a request for the number of spokes and/or nipples you'd like.
+Simply contact me through email, or call or text (571-293-0689), with a request for the number of spokes and/or nipples you'd like.
 Just one spoke?
 No problem.
-Keep in mind, however, that with shipping, the credit card fee, and packaging, that price for one spoke starts at about $15.
-As might be evident, one-off purchases can quickly become more costly than a standard spoke offerings on the Products page.
+Keep in mind, however, that the cost of shipping, the credit card fee, packaging, and time involved isn't terribly efficient.
+Accordingly, the price for one spoke starts at about $20.
+As might be evident, one-off purchases can become more costly than a standard spoke offerings on the Products page.
 But the choice is always yours.
 CX Ray spokes are $3.60 per spoke (includes free shipping) with a minimum order of 10 spokes.
 Other spokes and other gauges have different per-spoke costs so feel free to email, text, or call if you'd like a specific per-spoke cost for your special order.

 I need hundreds of custom length spokes, can you do that?